top of page

 Harmony - The Whole is only as strong as its Parts

 What does harmony look like in visual design?
 A page layout with harmonious design has elements that all relate to each other, are balanced, and have structure.
-To facilitate these principles, think about the following grid ideas illustrated in the image below.
+To facilitate these principles, consider the following grid ideas illustrated in the image below.
 You can use grids as a formula to lay out the elements of your design.

 Layout grid examples